Part the Final:

 When I say “downs” I don’t mean that I resorted back to drugs.
 That did hold up, and under some testing conditions – I have been dog-tired and grumpy in the middle of the night on endless recording sessions, with people chopping out lines of coke right next to me on the mixing desk, and turned down kind offers to join in.
 I don’t mean to boast – I’m only saying that to let to-whom-it-may-concern know that it can be done.
 You can even be cool with it, and cool with the people who are doing it [just ask them to keep it away from the slidy things – rots the circuitry much as it does your septum].
 The bad news is that there are plenty of other ways to inflict misery upon yourself.

 But these downs – be they vast chasms, or smallish potholes – are surely when the overwhelming majority of relapses happen.
-Therefore I don’t think it’s a vast leap of the imagination to posit that faith is what usually makes or breaks an escape strategy.
+Therefore I don’t think it’s a vast leap of the imagination to posit that faith is what usually makes or breaks an escape strategy from addiction.
 There’s all this other good stuff, some of which I have been talking about in other articles, and which can really help.
 But good stuff is for good days, and – like a rock band on tour – it is by your off-nights that ye be judged.
 A dozen killer gigs in a row don’t negate the harm inflicted by one heavily-amplified and widely publicised stinker.

 Faith, grab as much as you can